Cotorsion pairs and model structures on Morita rings: Introduction

 5pt

-Although the module categories of Morita rings have been described ([G]), and cotorsion pairs and abelian model structures on the special case of triangular matrix rings (i.e., $M = 0$) have been studied ([ZPD]), a general investigation on Morita rings meet difficulties and induce a lot of new phenomena, even under the assumption of $M\otimes_AN = 0 = N\otimes_BM$.
+The module categories of Morita rings have been described ([G]), and cotorsion pairs and abelian model structures on the special case of triangular matrix rings (i.e., $M = 0$) have been studied ([ZPD]).
+Nevertheless, a general study of cotorsion pairs and abelian model structures on some Morita rings meets difficulties and induces a lot of new phenomena, even under the assumption of $M\otimes_AN = 0 = N\otimes_BM$.

 5pt